 Asbyrgi is a beautiful, horseshoe-shaped canyon with cliffs that reach up to 100m high.
 The base of the gorge stretches 3.5 km long and over 1 km wide.
 At its center, a large rock formation known as Eyan (the Island) rises up dramatically.

-Legendary Dettifoss is the most powerful waterfall in Europe, gushing 6,816 cubic feet of water per second.
-You might have caught sight of it at the beginning of the film Prometheus.
-The glacial waters draw their source from Jökulsá á Fjöllum and drop down 144 ft (44 m) into the Jokulsargljufur Canyon.
-There is a public parking lot where you can park your car, then walk for around 10 minutes to Dettifoss Waterfall.
-Make sure you have sturdy boots, as it can be slippery.
+Legendary Dettifoss is the most powerful waterfall in Europe.
+The waterfall is featured in the beginning of the film Prometheus.
+The glacial waters come from Jökulsá á Fjöllum and drop down 144 ft (44 m) into the Jokulsargljufur Canyon.
+There is a public parking lot where you can park your car and walk 10 minutes to Dettifoss Waterfall.

 Selfoss Waterfall is a beautiful waterfall located less than a mile upstream from Dettifoss, and you can hike from one to the other with little problem.
 Meltwater travels from Vatnajokull, dropping 36 feet (11 meters) at Selfoss, before continuing down to Dettifoss.